Avutzhan/mastering_algorithms/README.md

-# Algorithms realizations by Categories
+# Algorithms realizations by Categories in Python 3

 1. One Pass Algorithms
     - [x] count_nums